Detecting wide binaries using machine learning algorithms: Wide binary classification problem

 In a wide binary, both the components have the same age and composition which make them fit for astronomical analysis \cite{El_Badry_2021}.
 Moreover, due to their large separations, they help to understand the stellar disk formation in low-density areas \cite{Shaya_2011}.
 While a wide binary is viewed as two point sources in the sky, chance alignment poses a challenge to the accurate identification of an authentic binary system.
 For years, the problem of increase in number of chance alignments with the increasing separation has been dealt with through different approaches like the inclusion of proper motion \cite{Chaname_2004,dhital2010} and using parallaxes and radial velocities \cite{Andrews_2017}.
 The subsequent Gaia data releases \cite{Gaia_collab_2018,Gaia_collab_2020,Gaia_collab_2023} has revolutionized the construction of wide binary catalogues by dramatically increasing sample sizes and enabling more precise measurements of parallaxes and proper motions.
 Based on Gaia DR2 data, several catalogues were formed with different cuts on the separation and parallaxes \cite{elbadry2018,Tian_2020,Hartman_2020}.
 Similarly, from the Gaia eDR3 dataset, wide binary catalogues have been generated in \cite{El_Badry_2021,Chae_2023}.
 The objective of our work is to predict wide binary pairs from raw Gaia DR3 dataset using a machine learning model trained on the existing catalogue in \cite{El_Badry_2021,el-badry_2021_repo}.

 This catalogue makes use of the Gaia eDR3 sources with parallaxes greater than 1 mas, fractional parallax uncertainties less than 20$\%$, absolute parallax uncertainties less than 2 mas, and non-missing G-band magnitudes.
-The resulting dataset is then subjected to the following constraints: \begin{enumerate} \item Angular separation condition
+The resulting dataset is then subjected to the conditions, following the results of El Badry \cite{El_Badry_2021}:

-where $\bar\omega$ is the parallax of the star with the brighter G magnitude and $\theta$ is the angle subtended by the arc connecting the two stars.
-The upper limit on the separation is called the Jacobi radius beyond which the Galactic tidal field becomes comparable to the gravitational attraction of the two stars and is given as $r_J\thickapprox 1.35pc \times(\frac{M_{tot}}{M_o})$ (Binney et.al \cite{binney2008}). \item Parallaxes consistent within 6 sigma:\\ El-Badry \cite{El_Badry_2021} gives the condition on the difference between the parallaxes to be consistent within 6$\sigma$, as it corresponds to the pairs with $\theta < 4$ arcsec and this angular separation is suitable for low chance alignment.

-where $\sigma_{\bar\omega,i}$ is the parallax uncertainty of the \emph{i}-th component. \item Orbital proper motion:\\ Besides parallax, proper motion, i.e, the motion observed from Earth, also plays a vital role in determining the behaviour of a star/a system.
-The difference in the proper motion of the two stars are required to be consistent with a bound Keplarian orbit.
-This suggests that for a system of total mass $5M_o$, the projected velocity difference would be